strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/services.md

 4. (_optional_) To customize the service, pass a second argument to the `createCoreService` factory function.
 This argument can be either an object or a function returning an object.
 The object contains methods, which can either be entirely new actions or replace or extend existing actions of core API controllers (see [services implementation documentation](/developer-docs/latest/development/backend-customization/services.md#implementation)).

-::: details Example of a v4 service without customization
+::: details Example of a v4 service without customization:

   ```jsx
   // path: ./src/api/<content-type-name>/services/<service-name>.js